felipetovarhenao/bell-tutorials/public/markdown/00_introduction.md

 ### 1. Text editor

 A dedicated text editor is essential, preferrably [Visual Studio Code](https://code.visualstudio.com/), for which I’ve already developed an extension with features like syntax highlighting, autocomplete, and code auto-formatting for _bell_.
+This is what we will use to _write_ our _bell_ code.
 Here’s how to set it up:

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/).
 2. Install the [bell syntax](https://marketplace.visualstudio.com/items?itemName=tovarhenao.bell-syntax) extension for _VSCode_.

 ### 2. _bellplay~_

 1. Download the latest version of _bellplay~_ [here](https://github.com/felipetovarhenao/bellplay/releases/latest).
+This is what we will use to _run_ our _bell_ code.

 - **MacOS**: Download the `.zip` file, uncompress it, and place the standalone (`.app`) in your _Applications_ folder.
 - **Windows**: Since there’s no standalone executable for Windows at the time of this writing, you’ll need to run _bellplay~_ via its source code: